An Intuitive Tutorial to Gaussian Process Regression: MATHEMATICAL BASICS

 \subsection{Multivariate Normal Distribution}

-It's common that a system is described by more than one feature variables $(x_1, x_2, \ldots, x_D)$ that are correlated to each other.
-If we want to model these variables all together as one Gaussian model, we need to use a multivariate Gaussian/normal (MVN) \cite{Murphy2012} distribution model.
-The PDF of an MVN with D dimension is defined as \cite{Murphy2012} \begin{ceqn}
+It is quite usual and often necessary for a system to be described by more than one feature variable $(x_1, x_2, \ldots, x_D)$ that are correlated to each other.
+If we would like to model these variables all together as one Gaussian model, we need to use a multivariate Gaussian/normal (MVN) distribution model \cite{Murphy2012}.
+The PDF of a D-dimensional MVN is defined as \cite{Murphy2012}: